• Skip to primary navigation

 Vegan Thai Coconut Soup

-Vegan Thai coconut soup is a healthy and flavorful dish that is a perfect weeknight dinner.
+Vegan Thai coconut soup with chickpeas is a healthy and flavorful dish that is a perfect weeknight dinner.
 This Thai coconut soup is oil free, gluten free and ready in under 30 minutes.

 Servings: 4 servings